dittoeth/docs/docs/technical/concepts.md

 **dETH can be redeemed**:

 - Withdraw to stETH/rETH directly (subject to fees)

-Because dETH within the system exists **virtually** (not as an ERC-20 balance), dETH is only minted when withdrawing outside the system and only burned when depositing into the system. `VaultUser.ethEscrowed` is the internal variable that tracks dETH at a per user level.

 > Given that each `Vault` in the future may have different underlying collaterals and risk profiles, there needs to be a mechanism in place to move between vaults.
 One approach is to do a conversion when migrating collateral between vaults.
 The other is to create a separate dETH per vault which has it's own value (this is already supported but not used since the system will only start off with a single vault and thus a single dETH).